coolinmc6/front-end-dev/css/CSS-advanced-layouts-with-grid/README.md

 - the particular heights and widths of the top/bottom and left/right don't really matter.
 What's really cool is that in those lines of code, I have the basics of the holy grail.
 I can have a top header and bottom footer of height around 100px AND left/right side-areas of width 150px.
 That middle area is the content.

-# Planning for Grid Layouts
+# 2. Planning for Grid Layouts

-# Multi-Column Layout
+# 3. Multi-Column Layout

+# 4. Full-Bleed Single Column Layout

+# 5. Various Card Layouts

+# 6. Accessible Off-Screen Navigation Layouts